-- "Any boat that has reached 50 hours before retail sale to a consumer." - I. Full coverage in accordance with the terms and conditions of this Limited Warranty Statement with a warranty start date equivalent to the date of initial invoice to the dealership. - II.
-Upon sale to a second owner: - III.
-The warranty coverage will be as detailed as set forth in Section 6 of this Limited Warranty Statement. - 5.
-Limitation of Liability. - 5.1 Liability Limitation: Exclusion of Consequential Damages.
-This Limited Warranty is for the benefit of the owner and MasterCraft, and shall not create or evidence any right in any third party.
-The repair or replacement of defective component parts as provided under this limited warranty is the exclusive remedy of the consumer.
+5. Limitation of Liability

+5.1 Liability Limitation: Exclusion of Consequential Damages.
+This Limited Warranty is for the benefit of the Purchaser and Master-Craft, and shall not create or evidence any right in any third party.
+The repair or replacement of any component parts as provided under this Warranty is the exclusive remedy of the Purchaser.
+The decision regarding whether a part or component should be repaired or replaced will be made by the MasterCraft authorized dealer and/or MasterCraft.
 To the maximum extent permitted by applicable law, in no event shall MasterCraft be liable for any incidental, consequential, special, indirect, punitive or exemplary damages or lost profits whatsoever arising out of the use or inability to use the boat or any component part thereof, or for any breach of this limited warranty or otherwise, even if MasterCraft has been advised of the possibility of such damages or such damages could reasonably have been foreseen by MasterCraft.
 However, some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.

-- 5.2 Purchase Price Limitation: In any event, MasterCraft's entire liability under any provision of this Limited Warranty shall be limited to the repair or replacement of the boat, trailer or component part, or the refund of the purchase price paid by the consumer for the boat, trailer or component part found to be defective within the applicable warranty period.
+- 5.2 Purchase Price Limitation In any event, MasterCraft's entire liability under any provision of this Limited Warranty shall be limited to the repair or replacement of the boat, trailer or component part, or the refund of the purchase price paid by the consumer for the boat, trailer or component part found to be defective within the applicable warranty period.
 This shall constitute MasterCraft's sole liability and obligation in the event of any claim arising out of its performance or nonperformance of any provision of this Limited Warranty.
 Because some states and jurisdictions do not allow the exclusion or limitation of liability, the above limitations may not apply to you. - 6.
-Transfer of Limited Warranty.
-Subject to the provisions of this Section 6, upon the first sale, conveyance or other transfer of the boat or trailer by the original retail purchaser, any remaining unexpired Limited Warranty coverage shall be transferred to the second owner and shall remain in effect for the remainder of the applicable warranty period(s) set forth in Sections 2.1, 2.2, 2.3 and 2.4 hereof (which warranty periods begin to run in accordance with Section 2.5 hereof), upon delivery of the warranty transfer card and payment of the applicable warranty transfer fee to MasterCraft.
-With respect to the Lifetime Limited Warranty (granted only to the original retail purchaser) on the Structural Components set forth in Section 2.1 hereof, if: (a) the sale, conveyance or other transfer of the boat by the original retail purchaser to another person or entity occurs within five (5) years of the date of the original retail purchase of the boat by the original retail purchaser; AND (b) the original retail purchaser and the second owner comply with the provisions of this Section 5; then the Limited Warranty on the Structural Components shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail purchaser.
+Transfer of Limited Warranty Subject to the provisions of Section 4 and this Section 6 of this Warranty, upon the first sale, conveyance or other transfer of the boat or trailer by the original retail Purchaser, any remaining unexpired Warranty coverage shall be transferred to the second owner and shall remain in effect for the remainder of the applicable warranty period(s) set forth in Sections

+2.1 through 2.5 hereof (which warranty periods begin to run in accordance with Section 2.6 or Section 4 hereof, as applicable), upon delivery of the warranty transfer card and payment of the applicable warranty transfer fee to MasterCraft.
+With respect to the Lifetime Limited Warranty (granted only to the original retail Purchaser) on the Structural Components set forth in Section 2.1 hereof, if: (a) the sale, conveyance or other transfer of the boat by the original retail purchaser to another person or entity occurs within five (5) years of the date of the original retail purchase of the boat by the original retail purchaser; AND (b) the original retail purchaser and the second owner comply with the provisions of this Section 5, then the limited warranty on the Structural Components shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail Purchaser.
 If the sale, transfer or conveyance of the boat by the original retail purchaser occurs more than five (5) years after the date of the original retail purchase of the boat, then the Limited Warranty on Structural Components (as well as all other warranties) shall be void as of the date of transfer and shall not be transferable to the second owner.